usgpo/uslm/USLM-2_0-Review-Guide.md

 ![cfrPreface](/images/cfrPreface.png)

-Figure 2 CFR Preface:  Content displayed at the beginning of each CFR title in the preface is shown, including the cover page, official edition note, GPO and superintendent of socuments notes, title contents, citing note, explanation note, and this title note.
+Figure 2 CFR Preface:  Content displayed at the beginning of each CFR title in the preface is shown, including the cover page, official edition note, GPO and superintendent of documents notes, title contents, citing note, explanation note, and this title note.

 ## Footnotes